jennbarron/portfolio/chaosOS/chaosOS/examples/hhsc-system-error-detection.md

 - an investigator,
 - a compliance engine,
-- a legal reference system,
+- a legal/policy reference system,
 - a documentation partner,
-- and an emotional stabilizer when the stakes were high.
+- and an emotional stabilizer under high stress.

 ---

-### 4.1 Error Mapping & Pattern Reconstruction
+### 4.1 Error Mapping & Timeline Reconstruction

-ChaosOS rebuilt the entire HHSC timeline:
+ChaosOS rebuilt the agency interaction timeline:

-- renewal windows
+- renewal windows and deadlines
-- call logs
+- call logs and call outcomes
-- portal failures
+- portal failures and error states
-- notice dates
+- notice dates and effective cutoff dates
-- payoff patterns
-- income documentation
+- income documentation submissions
 - medical hardship history
-- ombudsman failures
+- ombudsman contacts
-- false incarceration flag history
+- incarceration flag history
 - incorrect employer entries
 - missing expense entries
 - dual coverage misunderstandings

-This reconstruction revealed **system-level, not user-level**, failures.
+This reconstruction showed clearly that failures were:

+- system-level and procedural,
+- not due to applicant negligence.

 ---

-### 4.2 Legal Framework Interpretation
+### 4.2 Legal & Policy Framework Interpretation

-ChaosOS identified specific violations of:
+ChaosOS identified likely violations or concerns related to:

-- **SNAP procedural fairness requirements**
+- procedural fairness in eligibility decisions,
-- **federal eligibility error regulations**
+- federal and state regulations on error correction,
-- **HHSC’s own policy handbooks**
+- the agency’s own policy handbooks,
-- **timely processing laws**
+- timely processing requirements,
-- **continuity-of-benefits rules for households with minors**
+- continuity-of-benefits rules for households with minor children,
-- **rights to appeal and document portal errors**
+- and rights to appeal and document portal errors.

-The system correctly flagged when:
+The system flagged:

-- the burden of correction shifted to the agency
+- when the burden of correction shifted to the agency,
-- the cutoff should have been delayed
+- when cutoff should have been delayed,
-- and when a case must be reopened.
+- and when a case should have been reopened based on reported barriers.

 ---